redwoodjs/redwood/docs/docs/services.md

 If every page the user visits has a different list of recommended products then creating this cache may not be worth it: how often does the user revisit the same product page more than once?
 Conversely, if you show the *same* recommended products on every page then this cache would definitely improve the user's experience.

-The *key* to writing a good key (!) is just to think about the circumstances in which the key needs to expire, and include that bit of information into the string.
+The *key* to writing a good key (!) is to think carefully about the circumstances in which the key needs to expire, and include those bits of information into the key string/array.
+Adding caching can lead to weird bugs you don't expect, but in these cases the root cause will usually be the cache key not containing enough bits of information to expire it correctly.
+When in doubt, restart the app with the cache server (memcached or redis) disabled and see if the same behavior is still present.
+If not, the cache key is the culprit!

 ### Setup